netboxlabs/netbox-proxmox-automation/README.md

 ## What this implementation *is not*

-`netbox-proxmox-ansible` is *not* a NetBox plugin, and this is by design.
+`netbox-proxmox-automation` is *not* a NetBox plugin, and this is by design.

 [ProxBox](https://github.com/netdevopsbr/netbox-proxbox) is a neat implementation of pulling information from Proxmox into NetBox.
-ProxBox has its place, most certainly, but what it does is *not* the aim of `netbox-proxmox-ansible`.
+ProxBox has its place, most certainly, but what it does is *not* the aim of `netbox-proxmox-automation`.

-Further, `netbox-proxmox-ansible` does *not* deploy a future state for any Proxmox VM.
+Further, `netbox-proxmox-automation` does *not* deploy a future state for any Proxmox VM.
 For example, let's say you deploy a Proxmox VM called 'vm1' and it's intended to be a(n) LDAP server.
-The scope of `netbox-proxmox-ansible` is to ensure that each VM that you document/model and deploy to Proxmox has a consistent baseline configuration, from which you can take future automation steps.
+The scope of `netbox-proxmox-automation` is to ensure that each VM that you document/model and deploy to Proxmox has a consistent baseline configuration, from which you can take future automation steps.
 NetBox will document/model your *desired* Proxmox VM state, but additional automation states like package installations and configurations are left up to further automation that you might choose to do once your vitual machine is running in Proxmox.
-As `netbox-proxmox-ansible` is free for you to use and/or modify, you are welcome to introduce subsequent automations to `netbox-proxmox-ansible` in your own environment.
+As `netbox-proxmox-automation` is free for you to use and/or modify, you are welcome to introduce subsequent automations to `netbox-proxmox-automation` in your own environment.

 # Installation

-`netbox-proxmox-ansible` is intended to make your life as simple as possible.
+`netbox-proxmox-automation` is intended to make your life as simple as possible.
 Once you have a working Proxmox node (or cluster), have provisioned a Proxmox API token with the permissions noted above, a NetBox instance, a NetBox API token, the entire process of managing Proxmox VMs via NetBox involves three simple requirements.

   1. You have defined event rules and webhooks for VM operations in NetBox
   2. You have a web service that handles events via webhooks